mateuszgrzybek/teonite-test-task/README.md

 ## GitLab CI

-This app has a registered GitLab CI Runner, which lives in 'gitlab-runner' directory.
-In order for it to be able to run pipelines it has to be turned on locally via docker-compose.
+This app has a registered GitLab CI Runner, which lives in *gitlab-runner* directory.
+In order for it to be able to run pipelines it has to be turned on locally via `docker-compose`.
 To make it's magic possible, user has to navigate to the 'gitlab-runner' directory and run:
 ```
 docker-compose up -d
 ```
 After the runner is built, all changes that are commited and pushed to the GitLab remote will be checked by the pipeline.
-There are two defined stages in the `.gitlab-ci.yml` file.
-First one is responsible for automatically building the docker images (`web-scraper` and `rest-api`).
+There are two defined stages in the `.gitlab-ci.yml` file:
-If the job passes, the second stage begins.
-It's main goal is to push the created images to author's dockerhub.
+1. Automatically building docker images for *web-scraper* and *api*.
+2. Pushing the created images to the author's DockerHub (only if the first job is succesful).

 If both jobs pass, the pipeline gets marked as passing.

 **NOTE: The GitLab CI is configured to use two environment variables - REGISTRY_USER and REGISTRY_PASSWORD, both of them being Dockerhub login credentials.**